YunoHost/doc/packaging_apps_virtualbox.md

 It's a simple matter of using the `sftp://admin@my.domain/` address.
 <img src="/images/virtualbox_packaging6.jpg" width=80%>

-> Note: on Windows or macOS, the file explorer does not natively support the `sftp` protocol…
+> Note: on Windows or macOS, the file explorer does not natively support the `sftp` protocol...